 Regular supervisor audits during cleaning and maintenance shifts.

-Video analytics can detect when people enter restricted machine areas during off-hours or perform maintenance without proper safety steps.
-Real-time alerts and incident review tools support faster investigations and reinforce LOTO discipline.
+Video AI can detect when people enter restricted machine areas during off-hours or perform maintenance without proper safety steps.
+Real-time alerts and incident review tools support faster investigations and reinforce LOTO adherence.

 3. Improper Use of Personal Protective Equipment (PPE)